LuisGamas/kreator_frame/README.md

 ### Variables:

 > [!IMPORTANT]
-> Before starting the project you need to provide the environment variables, without this the project will not compile.
-Before starting the project it is necessary to provide the environment variables, without this the project will not compile. ***In case you don't want to add wallpapers to your app or any social network just change the link you see there for the word NA***.
+> Before starting the project it is necessary to provide the environment variables, without this the project will not compile. ***In case you don't want to add wallpapers to your app or any social network just change the link you see there for the word NA***.

 #### JSON Example